Introduction to translations

-- Direct access - Grant the translator direct access only to the Translations and Help screens in the Software Factory,
+- Direct access - Grant the translator direct access only to the screens Translations, Translation objects, and Help in the Software Factory.

 Translators are not allowed to create translation objects.
 You can grant access by using the default available user group and role.
 In IAM: